 As for today, more than 10,000 devices with IoT Burger technology have been manufactured.

 How does fog / edge computing works?

-IoT devices and sensors generate a huge amount of data every day.
-Sensors themselves were developed as simple electronic devices without the possibility and resources for analytical calculations or tasks for determining events (emergency, interference, etc.).
+IoT hardware, smart sensors and smart meters generate a huge amount of data every day.
+Sensors or meters by themselves were developed as simple electronic devices without the possibility and resources for analytical calculations or tasks for determining events (emergency, interference, etc.).
 All what sensors could do was just to produce RAW data and to send them to a Cloud.

 Yes, Clouds`ve got a computing power and the ability to solve calculating tasks.
 But Clouds is a technology of remote processing and as the number of sensors grows, the delay between the time of data sending and the time of receiving processed results by user increases.
 Shortly, time lag inevitable and it doesn`t contribute to progress.

 In the architecture of fog computing, data processing takes place in a device itself, along with the receipt of data.